 In February 2018, we entered into a three-year term facility agreement under which we can borrow up to EUR260 million within 30 London business days.
 The interest rate on the loan for each interest period is the applicable EURIBOR plus 1.70%.
-We have pledged 13,092,112 shares of Accor we acquired from open market in 2017 and 2018 as collateral to secure this facility.
-There are some covenants including the debt ratio and the value of the pledged shares and it was in compliance as of December 31, 2018.
-We had drawn down EUR241 million under the term facility agreement in 2018 and repaid nil.
-The weighted average interest rate of borrowings drawn under this agreement was 1.70% for the year ended December 31 2018.
+We have pledged certain shares of Accor we acquired from open market as collateral to secure this facility.
+The facility agreement includes some financial covenants including debt ratio and value of the pledged shares, and we were in compliance with such covenants as of December 31, 2019.
+We drew down EUR241 million under the term facility agreement in 2018 and repaid EUR193 million in 2019.
+The weighted average interest rate of borrowings drawn under this agreement was 1.70% for both 2018 and 2019.
+This facility was settled in February 2020.